 The moment it rang you answered.
 Period.
 Jumping out of the shower for several minutes and then jumping back in once done with the call was normal.
 If you were in a noisy area you simply muted the phone while others spoke on the call.

 In time, another team member and I leaned to recognise – from my line manager’s face – the days he had particularly acute stomach problems.
 Those were precious days indeed.
-My colleague and I would listen in on the call with great anticipation.
+My colleague, Sam, and I would listen in on the call with great anticipation.
 My line manager was not the quiet type and always had to make his voice heard.
 Additionally, he was a highly paranoid individual by nature and believed everyone was after clients.
 Therefore, he felt he had to constantly convince others that he was in fact very close to all his clients and held a very special relationship with them.
 This all meant he’d go on for eternity when his turn came round to provide an update.
 And because at any one time there could be over five people on the call he didn’t care to mute the phone cause you couldn’t tell who exactly was responsible for being in a noisy area.
 Consequently, you’d hear toilets flush, water taps run and, if you were lucky, the occasional fart or two let loose.
-Some days we had tears running down our faces.
+Some days Sam and I had tears running down our faces.

 Mark, a South African managing director, said it best when he handed me my company phone soon after I joined the bank.

 “This in my hand is a lamp.
 Know what happens when I rub it?
 You answer.
 You’re a genie now.”